Developing yoga class themes invites students to go deeper.

 Check out this article to learn more about the energy associated with heart opening and this article to learn more about arm balancing.

 9. Connect your theme to an emotion.

 The yoga practice is a portal to the body; what we feel is real, and there is no hiding from the sensations once you step onto your mat.
 As yoga teachers, we know that emotions are stored in the body.
 Emotional energy is stored in and affects our organs, muscles, tissues, and the function of the body’s major systems, including the endocrine, immune, and nervous systems.
-It is not uncommon to experience a rush of emotion during yoga, and other body-focused practices and therapies, as a result.
+As a result, it is not uncommon to experience a rush of emotion during yoga and other body-focused practices and therapies.